-Concurrently with this offering, we are offering shares of our common stock.
-The common stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
-This offering is not contingent upon the completion of the common stock offering and the common stock offering is not contingent upon the completion of this offering.
+Concurrently with this offering, we are offering shares of our Series A Preferred Stock (and the common stock issuable from time to time upon conversion of the Series A Preferred Stock).
+The Series A Preferred Stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
+This offering is not contingent upon the completion of the Series A Preferred Stock offering and the Series A Preferred Stock offering is not contingent upon the completion of this offering.

-- (1) The number of shares of common stock to be outstanding after this offering is based on 12,934,350 shares outstanding as of January 28, 2013, and does not include, as of that date: - · 2,258,955 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2012 with a weighted average exercise price of \$6.80 per share; - · 874,651 shares of common stock issuable upon the exercise of warrants with exercise prices ranging from \$1.24 to \$66.46 per share; - · 1,922,501 shares of our common stock reserved for future issuance under our 2010 Equity Incentive Plan; - shares of common stock issuable upon conversion of the Series A Preferred Stock offered hereby; and - · shares of common stock being offered by us in connection with our concurrent common stock offering.
+- (1) The number of shares of common stock to be outstanding after this offering is based on 12,934,350 shares outstanding as of January 28, 2013, and does not include, as of that date: - 2,258,955 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2012 with a weighted average exercise price of \$6.80 per share; - 874,651 shares of common stock issuable upon the exercise of warrants with exercise prices ranging from \$1.24 to \$66.46 per share; - 1,922,501 shares of our common stock reserved for future issuance under our 2010 Equity Incentive Plan; and - shares of our Series A Preferred Stock being offered by us in connection with our concurrent Series A Preferred Stock offering (or any shares of common stock issuable upon the conversion of the Series A Preferred Stock).

-Unless otherwise indicated, all information in this prospectus supplement assumes there will be no exercise of outstanding options or warrants to purchase shares of common stock.
+Unless otherwise indicated, all information in this prospectus supplement assumes there will be no exercise of: (i) outstanding options or warrants to purchase shares of common stock; and (ii) no exercise of the underwriter's over-allotment option.